Banorock0/perturbseq-txmap/README.md

 1. Recreate data-containing figures/panels from Replogle et al. 2022 (15 figures: 7 main text, 8 supplemental) using R
     - Code from paper is developed in python
-2. Transcriptome mapping: correlate distance between genes and determine off target KD potential of paired genes
+2. Correlate distance between genes and determine off target KD potential of paired genes
     - Start with bidirectional promoters and look for off-target KD
     - See if KD genes have correlated transcriptome readouts
     - Assign function to unannotated genes